gocraft/web/README.md

 }
 ```

-Note that we embed a pointer to the root context in each subcontext.
+Note that we embed a pointer to the parent context in each subcontext.
 This is required.

 Now that we have our contexts, let's create our routers: